Gumball12/Darwin-lang/README.md

 # Programming Language Darwin 🐟
-_Darwin_ is a Simplest Lisp-like Functional Programming Language, used _Postfix_ notation.
+_Darwin_ is a Simplest Lisp-like Functional Programming Language, use _Postfix_ expression.

 ```lisp
 ; in lisp